ZeinaEltannikhy/Breast-Cancer-Detection/README.md

 # 🧠 Breast Cancer Image Classification using Deep Learning

 This project is part of my exploration into medical imaging and AI.
 It focuses on detecting breast cancer from histopathological images using convolutional neural networks (CNNs).
-As a pharmacy student with a passion for AI in healthcare, I built this model to understand how deep learning can support early diagnosis and improve patient outcomes.
+As a student with a passion for AI in healthcare, I built this model to understand how deep learning can support early diagnosis and improve patient outcomes.

 ---